ahmedselhady/ahmedselhady/README.md

 :name_badge: About Me:
-* Natural Language Processing Engineer at Agolo
+* Natural Language Processing Research Engineer at Agolo
 * Former Graduate Teaching Assistant at Cairo University Faculty of Engineering
   - Teached Pattern Recognition and Neural Networks for Senior Computer Engineering Students
 <!-- * Msc Student at Cairo University Faculty of Engineering -->